FreeMasen/luxure-archive/README.md

 server:get('/hello/:name', function(res, res)
     res:send(string.format('Hello %s!', req.params.name))
 end)
+-- open the server's socket on port 8080 server:listen(8080)

 -- Run the server forever, this will block the application -- from exiting.
 The callback provided will be called